jonsuh/jonsuh.com/_posts/2014-03-11-need-for-speed.md

 ## Compass and Bourbon

-Compile my Sass with <a href="https://github.com/sindresorhus/grunt-sass" target="_blank">libsass</a> or <a href="http://compass-style.org" target="_blank">Compass</a>?&mdash;that was a tough decision.
-Libsass was *blazing* fast.
+Compile my SASS with <a href="https://github.com/sindresorhus/grunt-sass" target="_blank">LibSASS</a> or <a href="http://compass-style.org" target="_blank">Compass</a>?&mdash;that was a tough decision.
+LibSASS was *blazing* fast.
 Compared to Compass, I was noticing performance increases up to 190%!

 <blockquote class="twitter-tweet" data-conversation="none" lang="en"><p><a href="https://twitter.com/danielmall">@danielmall</a> Give or take ~190% performance increase with my new set up.
 This stuff gets me giddy <a href="http://t.co/PxCCvNsyUn">pic.twitter.com/PxCCvNsyUn</a></p>&mdash; Jonathan Suh (@jonsuh) <a href="https://twitter.com/jonsuh/statuses/429328070541967361">January 31, 2014</a></blockquote>

 However, Compass has its advantages.

-The fundamental difference is Libsass is just a compiler while Compass is a framework.
+The fundamental difference is LibSASS is just a compiler while Compass is a framework.
 As a result, Compass provides extremely useful helper functions like `image-url` and `font-url` which generate the correct path to the asset found in the images directory of your project.
 Because I deploy my assets to Amazon S3, it’s important that those paths are relative, and with these helper functions require less typing.
 They also offer cache busting, which was the added benefit that took it over the edge.

-**Libsass/Sass**
+**LibSASS/SASS**

 {% highlight sass %}
 background: url("../images/bg.jpg");